even4void/aliquote/content/post/playing-with-docbook-again.md

 First of all, get the latest source tarball of `gettext` from GNU website.

-To compile `gettext` 0.18.1.1, you have to run the classical
+To compile `gettext` 0.18.1.1, you have to run the classical combo:

 ```
 $ ./configure